The surveillance economy is more like the commodification economy

 an alien replica of itself.
 Part of that was

 The general direction of the "surveillance economy" is to build a system where reputation graphs gain sustainable value, and goods and services (whether they're PC hardware, or software, or songs, or news stories, or home delivery of stuff) lose value until they become commodity nodes on someone else's reputation graph.
 Information goods such as software code can and should be public, while reputation graphs are hidden by legal restrictions, complexity, and scale.
 And there's a reputation graph for everything.
 Amazon sellers.
 Uber drivers.
 News sites.
-The same adtech companies that facilited content commoditization in 2014 are facilitating content commoditization today.
+The same adtech companies that facilited content commodification in 2014 are facilitating content commodification today.
 Web adfraud is just as necessary for web adtech as extra drivers cruising around are necessary to Uber.

 The first market in information goods to get commoditized was the slothful, overpriced Unix business, which was already being starved of investment as CIOs and analysts talked up the inevitability of Windows NT.
 When Linux came along, the commodity was an improvement.
-Naturally, when the commoditization strategy worked in one business, the winners went on to apply it elsewhere.
+Naturally, when the commodification strategy worked in one business, the winners went on to apply it elsewhere.

 Use a stack of janky PC hardware instead of splashing out on a Digital Unix server: cool hack